colbylwilliams/Xamarin.TTTAttributedLabel/README.md

 ## Installation
-Either add the [Xamarin.TTTAttributedLabel NuGet package][2] to your Xamarin.iOS project (recommended), or clone this repo, build using the steps below, and reference the TTTAttributedLabel project from your Xamarin.iOS project.
+Either add the [NuGet package][2] or [Component][3] to your Xamarin.iOS project (recommended), or clone this repo, build using the steps below, and reference the TTTAttributedLabel project from your Xamarin.iOS project.

 ## Usage